lichess-bot-devs/lichess-bot/README.md

 ## How to Install
 - NOTE: Currently, only Python3 is supported
+- (For convinience of Windows users) If you don't have Python, you may download it here: (https://www.python.org/downloads/).
+When installing it, enable "add Python to PATH", then go to custom installation and enable all options (especially "install for all users"), except the last.
+It's better to install Python in a path without spaces, like "C:\Python\.
+To type commands it's better to use PowerShell.
+Go to Start menu and type "PowerShell".
+Then you may need to upgrade pip.
+Execute "python -m pip install --upgrade pip" in PowerShell.
 - Download the repo into lichess-bot directory
-- Navigate to the directory in cmd/Terminal: `cd lichess-bot`
+- Navigate to the directory in cmd/Terminal: `cd lichess-bot` (for Windows users: you may need to type full adress, like "cd C:\chess\lichess-bot")
 - Install virtualenv: `pip install virtualenv`
 - Setup virtualenv:
 ```
-virtualenv .venv -p python3 #if this fails you probably need to add Python3 to your PATH
+virtualenv .venv -p python3 (if you only have the last version of Python, you don't need to add "3" to "python") #if this fails you probably need to add Python3 to your PATH
-source .venv/bin/activate #for Windows: ./.venv/Scripts/activate
+source .venv/bin/activate #for Windows: ./.venv/Scripts/activate (This may not work on Windows, and you need to execute "Set-ExecutionPolicy RemoteSigned" first and choose "Y" there)
 pip install -r requirements.txt
 ```
 - Create your config file wih `cp config.yml.default config.yml`